nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 docker run -it node bash
 ```

-This way you can install third party modules using `npm`, create your own scripts and run them with `node`.
+This way you can install third-party modules using `npm`, create your own scripts and run them with `node`.
 When you close the session the container and all the generated files will be destroyed.

 This is the perfect environment for quick and dirty experiments.